sliide/technical_task_qa/README.md

 ### Next Steps
 Once we have received your test along with any other documentation which you feel is necessary for your submission, we will review it.
-If we like what we see, we'll invite you into our office for a face to face discussion where you'll ask you questions about your test.
+If we like what we see, we'll invite you into our office for a face to face discussion where we’ll ask you to go through your test, explaining any decisions that you've made.

 ## Good luck!